iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Containers Amazon EKS Managed Kubernetes

-Database Amazon RDS Relational DB
+Database Amazon RDS Relational database

 Database Amazon Aurora High-performance RDB (MySQL/Postgres compatible)